-March is a fantastic month to come to Barcelona.
-Weather is starting to warm up and it is still fairly quiet until Easter arrives.
-If you are visiting Barcelona during the Easter week, you will also find plenty of things to do for the celebration.
+March is a fantastic month to come to Barcelona as the weather is starting to warm up.
+This year, the Easter holidays are in April so it will be a fairly quiet month in terms of visitors.
 Festivals are starting to crop up and everybody is ready to wave the winter goodbye.
 Looking for things to do in Barcelona in March?
 Here are some of my personal recommendations.

-The so-called “Sweetest Festival of Barcelona” is a must if you are in the city with children on March 3rd.
+The so-called “Sweetest Festival” is a must if you are in Barcelona with children on March 3rd.
 It gets its name from the evening parade around the neighbourhood of Gràcia, where dozens of local groups (colles) climb on their horses, carriages and trucks and parade around the streets throwing candy to passers-by.
 Around 60 tons or more are given every year.
 The parade starts at 8pm and goes down the main artery of the neighbourhood (carrer Gran de Gràcia) until it ends at Jardinets de Gràcia with a fireworks display at 10pm.

 Even if it isn’t raining, you would probably wonder why so many people are carrying an umbrella.
 Once the parade starts you will notice that this is a great candy-catching device when turned upside down so don’t leave your accommodation without one 😉